george-kan/fastai/README.md

 This repository contains my solutions to the questionnaires from the book `Deep Learning for Coders with fastai & PyTorch` (https://www.oreilly.com/library/view/deep-learning-for/9781492045519/)
 For each chapter there is also a notebook called notes with the relevant code including some comments that I have made for parts I consider useful.

+Additional notebooks outside of the chapter folders are covering specific topics that are either directly related to FastAI or are adjacent.